 Consumers who bought lemon cars and trucks in other States often ask whether the California lemon law applies to automobiles purchased outside of California.
-This can be a very complex legal issue, which usually requires that you obtain an opinion from an expert California lemon law attorney.
+This can be a very complex legal issue, which usually requires that you obtain an opinion from an expert attorney who specializes in this lemon law.
 That being said, the California lemon law’s rules for out-of-State automobiles are roughly summarized below.
+Again however, because of the complexity of this issue, it is recommended that you seek legal advice regarding the facts specific to your case.

 The California Lemon Law Only Covers Vehicles “Sold” in California